fwg001/fwg001.github.io/_posts/2026-07-06-config-recap.md

     </div>
     <div class="photo-text">
       <span class="note-tag">The iterative conference</span>
-      <div class="note-body">Since the start, Congif has grown like crazy each year at Moscone Center in San Francicisco.
+      <div class="note-body">Since the start, Config has grown like crazy each year at Moscone Center in San Francicisco.
 Each time I return the Figma team has put so much work into building a unique experience.
 In <a href="https://www.carletondesign.com/2023/06/23/config/">2023</a> they made it huge, and the crowds became an issue.
 Then next time logistics where improved, <a href="https://www.carletondesign.com/2024/06/29/config/">2024</a> was the start of AI and the Config brand expression was everywhere.
 I would say 2026 was even more optimized.</div>
     </div>
     <div class="photo-text">
       <span class="note-tag">Team learning</span>